rosjava/rosjava_core/README.md

 * If you are an individual writing original source code and you're sure you own the intellectual property, then you'll need to sign an [individual CLA](https://developers.google.com/open-source/cla/individual).
 * If you work for a company that wants to allow you to contribute your work to SL4A, then you'll need to sign a [corporate CLA](https://developers.google.com/open-source/cla/corporate).

 Follow either of the two links above to access the appropriate CLA and instructions for how to sign and return it.
+Damon will respond on either github or email to confirm.